Bodalla, New South Wales: All Saints Church

 All Saints Church, commemorating Thomas Sutcliffe Mort and his wife Theresa Shepheard Mort, was designed by Edmund Blacket.
 The foundation stone was laid by Marianne Mort, Thomas' second wife, on 18 March 1880.
 It was completed in 1901.
 The church has one of seven small Henry Willis & Sons organs, built in 1881 and installed the following year.
 The church cost £13,000 to construct.

 Demographics

-In the 2016 Census, there were 739 people in Bodalla.
-Of these 50.8% were male and 49.2% were female.
-Aboriginal and/or Torres Strait Islander people made up 10.9% of the population.
-The median age of people in Bodalla was 50 years old.
+In the 2021 Census, there were 808 people in Bodalla.
+Of these 51.1% were male and 48.9% were female.
+Aboriginal and/or Torres Strait Islander people made up 8.0% of the population.
+The median age of people in Bodalla was 53 years old.
 46.8% of the population were married at the time.
-Of people aged 15 and over in Bodalla, 12.0% reported having completed Year 12 as their highest level of educational attainment, 22.8% had completed a Certificate III or IV and 8.4% had completed an Advanced Diploma or Diploma.The most common responses for religion in Bodalla were No Religion.
+Of people aged 15 and over in Bodalla, 11.2% reported having completed Year 12 as their highest level of educational attainment, 21.6% had completed a Certificate III or IV and 9.5% had completed an Advanced Diploma or Diploma.
+The most common response for religion in Bodalla was 'No Religion' at 31.6%.